uc-cdis/gen3-frontend-framework/docs/Local Development/Using Helm Charts/Local Development with Helm Charts.md

    Or, if using Safari for feature testing with a logged-in user, click Develop -> Disable Cross-Origin Restrictions..

 3. After these steps, you can access the commons on `https://localhost:3010`
+4. You will likely see a warning about a self-signed certificate.
+You can ignore this warning and accept the certificate.
-4. You can test if Auth is working by clicking on the login button.
+5. You can test if fence login is working by clicking on the login button.
 You should be redirected to the google login page.